gluobe/garrys-pod/readme.md

 ### Known bugs:

 - If too many pods die at the same time some script errors will occur and multiple models will spawn.
-(Don't spawn too many zombies)
+(Don't spawn too many enemies)
 - If too many pods are on a server the GUI doesn't scale with the amount of pods

 ## Requirements